This beginner lesson is a continuation of my page on novice ukulele. It assumes you know how to:

 More Chords!

-Place your index finger on the 1st fret of the 2nd string (just like in F).
+To play it, place your index finger on the 1st fret of the 2nd string (just like in F).
 Your middle finger plays the 2nd fret of the 3rd string (one string down from where it is in F).
 And finally, your ring finger plays the 2nd fret of the bottom string.

 Remember, thumb on the back of the neck, fingers parallel to the frets, and use the tips of your fingers to hold chord notes.